kito129/betfairHitoricalRawDataConversion/README.md

 ### Panda dataframe to python object

-Now we have completed conversion from original file to panda dataframe
+Now we have completed conversion from original raw file to panda dataframe

-After that dataframe creation we should have this mainObj

 It's the moment to start to convert in python object

-i pass this obj to convertToMyObject(dataframe, path, status) function tha is in `code/dfToObeject.py`
+We pass this obj to convertToMyObject(dataframe, path, status) function tha is in `code/dfToObeject.py`

 in this file i separate MarketInfo, MarketSelection, MarketUpdates, MarketPrices entities and i covert panda df to python obj

 The class is defined in `code/object/markets.py`
 The constructor take the dataframe and create a python object based on last market update

-I take into consideration the <b>last market changes update</b> to be sure to get the complete info (based on the fact that they are the info on which will be based the settlement of the market and then its closing)
+I take into consideration the <b>last market changes update</b> for makert info and runners to be sure to get the complete and correct info (based on the fact that they are the info on which will be based the settlement of the market and then its closing)

 ### Match updates fix (correct openDate)